mikeyshean/trackstack/README.md

 [Details][phase-one]

-### Phase 2: Upload/Play Tracks, Create Playlists (~2 days)
+### Phase 2: Upload Tracks, Create Playlists (~2 days)
-I plan to use native HTML5 audio for track playback and the Filepicker.io API for track uploads.
+I plan to use a third party API for track uploads.
 I will add API routes to serve track URLs as JSON, then add Backbone models and collections that fetch data from those routes.
 For Playlists, I will migrate a "playlists" and "playlistings" join table.
-By the end of this phase, users will be able upload tracks, play them, and make playlists.
+By the end of this phase, users will be able upload tracks and create playlists.

 [Details][phase-two]